-This article presents Philip Morris International (PMI)’s revenue, revenue breakdown by region and revenue breakdown by product category.
+This article presents Philip Morris International (PMI)’s revenue, regional revenue, revenue by segment, revenue by product category, profitability, and margin.

 Readers who are interested in PMI’s cigarette and HTUs sales volume may visit this article – Philip Morris International’s Cigarette And HTU Sales By Country.